ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/profiling-for-neoverse/_review.md

         question: >
             What is the Frontend phase responsible for?
         answers:
-            - The execution of micro-ops by the processing pipelines inside the core
+            - The execution of micro-ops by the processing pipelines inside the core.
-            - Instruction fetch, decode, and dispatch
+            - Instruction fetch, decode, and dispatch.
-            - The resolution of micro-ops that are architecturally complete
+            - The resolution of micro-ops that are architecturally complete.
         correct_answer: 2
         explanation: >
             This phase handles fetching instructions from the instruction cache, decoding those instructions, and adding the resulting micro-ops to the backend execution queues.